 One of the funniest points of the night was when Akifumi was asking how we knew about Ginza Onodera.
 We explained it had been recommended by George’s Bosu, a regular there.
 After we described him and Akifumi recalled who he was, he burst out laughing and said it all made sense now.
 He had been scratching his head over the past hour and a half wondering how on earth we had known he liked beer?

 Typical of omakase, a simple maki roll is served at the end, followed by miso soup.
 Apparently, the proper way is to have your soup at the very end.
-Lastly, a selection of desserts was brought out together with a platter that said Happy Honeymoon!
+Lastly, they served a selection of desserts on a platter that said Happy Honeymoon!
 As we finished it off, the hostess dressed me up in a yukata and Akifumi dressed George in his spare chef’s uniform and hat so we could take some photos!

 If we’d been in Japan, we might have all headed out together for karaoke.
 But we were visibly tired and just drunk enough to sleep through the night even though it was daytime for our body clocks.
 After we paid the bill, the hostess called us a taxi and the entire restaurant staff walked us out.
 We felt treated no less than royalty, although we know this to be Japanese hospitality at its finest.
 In the taxi, George and I couldn’t stop saying how it was without a doubt the best dinner of our lives, and to think we almost missed it!